An Epic 2 Week Kenya Itinerary: Plan the Trip of a Lifetime

 Next on the list is probably the highlight of the entire trip when it comes to wildlife viewing.

-One of the most amazing things to do in Kenya due to its diverse range of animals, breathtaking landscapes and cultural value, visiting the famous Maasai Mara national park is an experience you won’t forget.
+One of the most amazing things to do in Kenya due to its diverse range of animals, breathtaking landscapes and cultural value, visiting the famous Maasai Mara national park – one of the best safari parks in Kenya – is an experience you won’t forget.

 The Mara is well known for having a wide variety of animals as well as for hosting the famous Great Migration.
 Millions of wildebeests, zebras and other species traverse the Serengeti-Mara ecosystem in search of new grazing land during the yearly Great Migration, which is a stunning display.
 It’s a one-of-a-kind chance to see one of the most amazing natural phenomena in the world on game drives through the national park.